CarlSargunar/Umbraco-Docker-Workshop/2-Workshop-Database.md

 docker run --name umbdata -p 1433:1433 --volume sqlFiles:/var/opt/mssql  -d umbdata
 ```

+Ignore the warning about the platform if you are on an ARM64 based CPU, as this image is not available on ARM64.

 This should give you a container ID back if the container was started successfully.
 You should also be able to see the container running in Docker Desktop.

 ![Docker desktop with the datbase container running.](media/1_1_database-container.png)